 This grandaddy-in-it’s-day of pistol competition was actually born out of the famed National Matches which evolved from a combined effort between the National Rifle Association and the federal government’s Civilian Marksmanship Program to foster marksmanship in both civilian and military personnel.
 The first National Match pistol event was held in 1904.
 Three years later the events moved from New Jersey to Camp Perry, Ohio where they’ve been held, annually, ever since.
 Whether you are a rifle or pistol competitor, going to Camp Perry is the ultimate, the end game.
 It’s the nerve center for marksmanship-arrival creds.

-My affinity for handguns began at 13 years of age when Harry Easton (watch for Harry’s story in an upcoming article) took me out to the desert in the Coachella Valley and put a .357 Colt, single action army in my hand.
+My affinity for handguns began at 13 years of age when Harry Easton (search for "Ode to Harry Easton" in the Poetry Section for more about this icon of my youth) took me out to the desert in the Coachella Valley and put a .357 Colt, single action army in my hand.
 Right out of the chute, I was skipping cans off of cholla and all over the sand.
 It seemed I had a natural ability to shoot accurately.
 It was a gift.

 I was overcome with interest which was suddenly competing with my passion for motorcycles.
 Since I had always wanted to be a cowboy, and shooting was a big part of the TV Cowboy image I had been fed since early childhood, I guess this fell right into a pre-ordained place.
 While most of my buddies in high school were starry eyed over sports heroes such as “Crazy Legs” Hirsch or Don Drysdale, my sports heroes were Bill Blankenship and Bill McMillan.
 These masters, of whom virtually nobody had ever heard, were among the pioneers of modern competitive pistol shooting and became early members of the 2600 club.